-My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
+My physical inspection of the roof void area was restricted due to insulation /flooring material and stored items.

 My inspection of the roof covering was restricted from ground level and some parts were not visible.
-(Trees/surrounding buildings/site topography) partially blocked sight lines.
-The flat roof coverings were not visible from ground level.

 I was not able to inspect the sub floor area.